-6. The City's Actions Qualify under AB 1197 as Actions in Furtherance of Providing Emergency Shelters in the City of Los Angeles
+6. The City's Actions Qualify under PRC Section 21080.27 as Actions in Furtherance of Providing Emergency Shelters in the City of Los Angeles

-AB 1197 (Public Resources Code Section 21080.27(b)(1)), exempts from CEQA "any activity approved by or carried out by the City of Los Angeles in furtherance of providing emergency shelters or supportive housing in the City of Los Angeles."
-This Project involves the purchase of a hotel in the City of Los Angeles, lease or other agreement, and operation of an existing hotel / RoomKey shelter, as interim housing.
+PRC Section 21080.27(b)(1), exempts from CEQA "any activity approved by or carried out by the City of Los Angeles in furtherance of providing emergency shelters or supportive housing in the City of Los Angeles."
+This Project involves the continued lease and operation of an existing homeless shelter that the City constructed and operated for several years, as described above, which is located in the City of Los Angeles.
 The City will provide funding and enter into contracts with a qualified service provider and/or LAHSA, to lease and operate the emergency shelter.
-Therefore, the City's actions are in furtherance of providing emergency shelters in the City of Los Angeles and qualify for exemption from CEQA under AB 1197.
+Therefore, the City's actions are in furtherance of providing emergency shelters in the City of Los Angeles and qualify for exemption from CEQA under PRC Section 21080.27.